Do You Need Car Insurance to Drive?

 Police may tow your car on the spot; retrieval fees often exceed $200

 Reinstating a suspended license also carries fees that vary by state.
-See how to find affordable car insurance after a bad driving record when violations are compounding your costs.
+If violations are compounding your costs, compare policies to find affordable car insurance after a bad driving record.
 Once coverage is reinstated, see how to lower your car insurance rate to offset the lapse penalty.

 Do You Need Insurance to Drive Someone Else's Car?

 If you're driving someone else's car with their permission, their insurance policy covers you in most situations.
 Auto insurance follows the car, not the driver, so the vehicle owner's liability coverage is what pays when a permissive driver causes an accident.
-A common specific scenario: can you drive your parents' car without insurance?
-Some borrowers prefer insuring a car not in your name to avoid coverage gaps from permissive use limits.
+A common specific scenario: driving your parents' car without insurance.
+Some borrowers prefer to insure a car not in their name to avoid coverage gaps caused by permissive-use limits.

 Do You Need Car Insurance If You Don't Own a Car?